Bioengineering-Applied-on-Rehab-Centre/AIPC/README.md

 # AIPC
-Automation of a Intermittent Pneumatic Compression (ICP) focused on post-mastectomy patients
+Automation of a Intermittent Pneumatic Compression (IPC) focused on post-mastectomy patients